I've Tested Positive, Now What?

-If you have tested positive for an MSH2 mutation, we recommend speaking with a genetics expert who can look at your personal and family history of cancer, and can help you decide on the best risk management plan.
+If you have tested positive for an mutation, we recommend speaking with a genetics expert who can look at your personal and family history of cancer, and can help you decide on a plan to manage your risk.
+Note that when we use "men" and "women" we are referring to the sex you were assigned at birth.

 |Colorectal||33 - 52%||4.2%||44 years||68 - 72 years|